sirrice/sirrice.github.io/tips.md

 ---

-# A Goal-oriented PhD Application
+# The PhD Application from a Faculty's Perspective

 The PhD admissions process at top CS departments is highly competitive.